danielsaidi/RichTextKit/README.md

 }
 ```

 The editor uses a ``RichTextCoordinator`` to sync changes between the editor, the context, and the wrapped, platform-specific view.

-You can now use the context to change the text binding and its font, font size, colors, alignment etc. You can also observe context change to update the UI, for instance when you move the text input cursor.
+You can now use the context to change the text binding and its font, font size, colors, alignment etc. and observe context changes to update the UI.

-For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started].
+For more information, please see the [getting started guide][Getting-Started].